Kieran Richardson: Aston Villa

 On 11 July 2014, Richardson signed for Aston Villa on a two-year contract and was reunited with his former manager at Sunderland, Roy Keane, who was Villa's assistant manager at the time.
 He made his debut in a 1–0 victory against Stoke.
 Richardson got his first assist in a 2–1 victory against Hull City at Villa Park, sliding in a low cross which Andreas Weimann slotted home from 10 yards.
 Richardson received a straight red card on 13 December 2014 for a late challenge on Stéphane Sessègnon during a 1–0 away defeat to West Brom.

 After Villa's relegation from the Premier League, on 10 June 2016, it was announced that Richardson would leave Villa on the expiry of his contract.

 Later career

 On 12 October 2016, Richardson joined Championship club Cardiff City on a contract until January 2017.
 On 29 December 2016, Richardson was released from his contract.

-On 12 April 2017, Richardson joined La Liga club Granada CF on trial with a view to contract until the end of 2016–17.
+On 12 April 2017, Richardson trialled at La Liga club Granada CF with a view to a contract until the end of 2016–17.